bionetslab/alternet/README.md

 ### Inference for MAGNet Data

-The file `magnet.py`conducts the annotation and inference pipeline for MAGNet data and the file `magnet.ipynb` shows an exemplary downstream analysis.
+The file `magnet.py`conducts the annotation and inference pipeline for MAGNet data and the file `downstream_analysis.py` shows an exemplary downstream analysis with a Gene Set Enrichment Analysis via gseapy.

 ## Important Files and Folders